10 Characteristics of Successful People

-Today I spend more time studying people in general.
-I read about entrepreneurs who have started from scratch and built their way to success.
-Actors and actresses who have “made it big” despite limited formal education.
-Stories of people who have beaten the odds by not allowing their backgrounds or current circumstances to define them.
+Today, I spend more time studying people in general.
+I read about entrepreneurs who have started from scratch and built their way to success, actors and actresses who have “made it big” despite limited formal education, and people who have beaten the odds by not allowing their backgrounds or current circumstances to define them.
 Even watching my friends, family members, and people in my work environment has been very enlightening.

 Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful.— Albert Schweitzer

 Successful people are well aware that the people they choose to spend their time with have a great influence on who they become.

 Successful people choose to spend time with people who are moving forward in their lives and who are determined to make the most of their talents and skills.

 Being around these kinds of people encourages and energizes them to press on in their own lives and to make the most of their own gifts and abilities.

 2. They enjoy what they do.

 Successful people have a passion that is evident, and it propels them to excel at what they do.
 You meet these people, and you have a sense that they’re exactly where they’re supposed to be.